Ami: Your 3D Chatbot

 - To humanize the interaction and create a more emotional connection.

-- For a more powerful and immersive graphical engine.
+- For a more powerful and immersive graphical engine, permitting 3D companions, rendered in high graphical fidelity or Virtual Reality.

-- To create a digital companion that has *NO* subscription service.
+- To create a digital companion that does not require a subscription service.
+I pledge to support open-source models and free-to-use chatbots.

-- To utilize Unreal Engine's game save feature to store private chat history, for offline LLMs.
+- To utilize Unreal Engine's game save feature and various plugins to store private chat history locally, for completely offline and persistent LLM interactions.

 Ami is a work in progress.